 This will result in multiple clients downloading across the WAN, all using BITS (cue more network congestion!)

-As described in point 3, Nomad will always use an election process to identify local clients that have the content, before looking for content in neighbouring subnets using Nomad’s optional Single Site Download (SSD) feature.
+As described in point 3, Nomad will always use an election process to identify local clients that have the content, before looking for content in neighboring subnets using Nomad’s optional Single Site Download (SSD) feature.
 When SSD is used, Nomad clients report their initial subnet when the agent starts and any changes while the agent is running as soon as they occur, so you can be confident that any selected master is currently ‘local’ to the peer that is requesting it.

 5. Additional OS Deployment features